C1nderC0ated/sincript/README.md

 Newest first.
 Feature details live in the sections above — this is just what changed.

+- **System tools (menu 12).** New **PATH editor** — System or User, lists entries, flags dead ones, add / remove-by-number / drop-dead / de-duplicate — and **find what is locking a file** (Restart Manager: lists every holder, marks critical Windows processes and refuses to close them, optional confirmed per-process close).
+The PATH editor never uses `setx` (it crops at 1024 characters and freezes `%SystemRoot%` into literal paths), backs up the whole value first, and broadcasts the change so new programs see it without a sign-out.
+Guarded by tests 31–42.
+- **Privacy: Windows AI off by policy.** Copilot (user *and* machine policy), **Recall** (enablement blocked, snapshot saving off, data analysis off), **Click to Do**, plus inking/typing personalization and online speech recognition.
+It rides along everywhere privacy is applied — menu 3, *Apply recommended*, and every preset — through the same backed-up, reversible path.
+The Privacy screen now also states two things it previously implied away: `AllowTelemetry=0` is only honored on Enterprise/Education (**Home and Pro clamp it to Basic, 1**), and stopping DiagTrack also stops **Xbox achievement sync and the Feedback Hub**.
+Guarded by tests 43–46.
+- **More optional knobs.** *Performance:* Storage Sense off · Windows Search classic scope · **SysMain/Superfetch off**, which first probes the Windows disk and warns before the prompt if it looks like a mechanical HDD. *Power:* CPU power throttling off. *Network:* Delivery Optimization off. *Privacy:* four more telemetry scheduled tasks — looked up **by name** and reported as *found vs disabled* instead of a blind "done" — plus an optional **firewall block** for the telemetry service that flips Windows' own DiagTrack rules.
+Guarded by tests 47–50.
+- **Three popular tweaks verified against Microsoft's documentation and declined** — regrouping svchost (`SvcHostSplitThresholdInKB`), lowering `ServicesPipeTimeout`, and disabling the prefetcher.
+They are listed with their reasons on *What was excluded*, and test 51 fails if any of them is ever quietly added back.
+- **Static test harness expanded to 54 checks** — every new detector verified against a deliberately broken copy.
 - **Elevation works when the script path contains an apostrophe** (e.g. `C:\Users\O'Brien\`) — the UAC relaunch now passes `%~f0` via `$env:PT_SELF` instead of embedding it in `Start-Process -FilePath '…'`, where a `'` broke the string and killed the relaunch with no prompt.
 - **Per-value backups decline non-ASCII string data instead of corrupting it.** Undo files are written with `echo` (console code page), so non-ASCII `REG_SZ` *prior data* came back as mojibake; such values are now marked *not auto-restorable — use the full backup* (like `REG_BINARY`) and skipped on preset restore.
 The full `reg export` still restores them correctly.
 - **Idempotent registry writes.** Applying a value already at the target prints `[SKIP] … already set` and returns **before** writing a backup, so a re-run or re-applied preset can't bury the true-original undo.